talbii/tal.bi/content/posts/wilsons-theorem-primality.md

 if (i == n - 1)
     f(i);
 ```
 which is less understandable, but in practice the code above runs for *half as much* loops as before.

-In implementation of Wilson's algorithm, we are bounded by the number of loops, and by modulo.
-We already treated the second bound, so how about the first?
+The implementation of Wilson's algorithm is bounded by two things: the number of iterations, and the modulo operation per iteration.
+We already optimized the second bound, so how about the first?

 Here is the final optimization of our algorithm: